nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Mutations define each cluster](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?c=gt-nuc_10319&d=tree&p=full)
 Genomes are clustered and connected by 'branches' in the tree which are defined by shared mutations.
 Here we have colored the tree by the nucleotide at position 10319.
-You can hover on a branch to see which mutations likely occurred on each branch.
+You can hover on a branch to see which mutations likely occurred on that branch.
 Mutations on a branch are found in all downstream samples.

 # [The current outbreak stems from a novel spill-over event](https://nextstrain.org/ebola/bdbv@2026-08-19?c=outbreak&d=tree&focus=selected&p=full)